Training Classes offered by OEP

 Course Length: 4 hours

 Description: Would you know what to do in a cardiac, breathing or first aid emergency?
 The right answer could help you save a life.
 As a member of the University of Georgia community, you should really consider becoming certified in CPR/AEDs.
-There are several opportunities for certification on the UGA campus and within the Athens-Clarke County community.
-The University Health Center offers several classes throughout the year, along with Recreational Sports.
-The American Red Cross and Athens Regional also offer certification classes.
+There are several opportunities for certification within the Athens-Clarke County community including UGA’s Recreational Sports and the American Red Cross.
 Please become certified in CPR, it could save a life.

 ► Emergency Preparedness for Leaders